Skip to main content

 *Time that is not committed will be considered Draft Time.*

 This is important because monitoring your team's committed Actual Time is crucial for tracking their productivity and progress.
-You can now check draft time under the new Draft Time report in the Analytics board.

 Here's a breakdown of the Draft Time report: